A journey through the living messages of Christ

 Pergamum (Bergama)

-Ancient Pergamum was a center of Hellenistic culture, renowned for its library rivaling that of Alexandria, for the monumental Altar of Zeus (identified by many scholars as the "throne of Satan" in Revelation), and for the Temple of Asclepius — the god of healing, whose symbol was a serpent.
+Ancient Pergamum was a center of Hellenistic culture, renowned for its library rivaling that of Alexandria, for the monumental Altar of Zeus (identified by many scholars with the “throne of Satan” in Revelation), and for the Temple of Asclepius — the god of healing, whose symbol was a serpent.

-"I know where you live — where Satan has his throne.
-Yet you remain true to my name.
-You did not renounce your faith in me."
+“I know where you live — where Satan has his throne.
+Yet you remain true to My name.
+You did not renounce your faith in Me.”

-— Revelation 2:13 (NIV)
+— Revelation 2:13

 Thyatira (Akhisar)